Free classroom video resources

 Twelve episodes plus expert interviews

 Australian Journey is presented by Professor Bruce Scates, FASSA, historian, novelist and film producer and Dr Susan Carland, sociologist, social critic and the co-creator of Salam Cafe.
 Each of the 12 episodes has an extra ‘Susan Carland in conversation’ interview with historians and other expert guests.
+Bruce is based at the Australian National University, Susan works at Monash University.

 Download ‘Resources for the Journey’ for a list of texts, webcasts, podcasts and more that complement each episode of Australian Journey.